 In rare cases, the registration authority may conclude that the basic medical training is not equivalent at all and the differences in the basic medical training done abroad are so big that it will not be possible to sit the knowledge test.
-In such cases (approximately 1% of all applications) the physician cannot work in Germany.
+In such cases the physician cannot work in Germany.

 The assessment of equivalence and the evaluation of professional experience and other recognised skills and competences is a case-by-case review conducted by the competent registration authority.
 Once the registration authority received all necessary documents it has to decide upon the application within a time limit of four months.
 Unfortunately, this time limit is often exceeded.

 No!
 The competent registration authority (see list: Addresses of Registration Authorities) will assess the equivalence of all medical diplomas obtained outside of the European Economic Area/Switzerland compared to medical diplomas from Germany (see question 12).
 The fact that a physician got his qualification recognised in another EU member state does not change this rule.
 The assessment will also take place if, in addition to the recognition of the diploma, the physician has worked for a minimum of three years in another EU member state.